mraggi/FuzzyLogicEcology/README.md

 Make sure you have a recent version of each.
 In particular, your `C++` compiler should have `C++14` support (gcc >= 5.2 and clang >= 3.9 should be fine), a recent version of eigen3 (at least 3.2) and a recent version of boost (at least 1.59).
 Let us know if we can help.

+There is some evidence that this program performs much better with clang than GCC.
+It also performs better with clang 5.0 than 4.0.

 We are in the process of making all this available as a web service.
 If you are interested, let us know.
 We'll work faster and we'll be more motivated if we see there is some interest.

 #### Installing dependencies in debian/ubuntu/mint